 Last week, a new cat has been added to the Max for Cats collection.
 BENGAL, a semi-modular FM synth, available on Ableton.
 As you may know, there are also great Max for Live devices to be had on Sonic Bloom.

 Updated: Random seed function now also MIDI and key mappable Electronic music needs some wild sounds thrown in sometimes.
 That’s why Max for Cats created the Ploid! device.
 And best of all, it's free for all Max for Live users.
-We hope you will have lots of fun with it!

 This episode of the Ableton Live 9 Quick Tips brings you another workflow tip in the form of a shortcut.
 This time I will show how you can quickly reset device parameters to their default value.
-This can be extremely handy when you play around with a preset and notice that some things haven't turned out for the better.
+This can be extremely

 For all Max for Live developers, until July 15 there's the opportunity to participate in the competition by Archipel to win prizes and the release of the submitted patch.